Adhesions are bands of scar-like tissue that form between two surfaces inside the body and cause them to stick together.

 Pelvic adhesion; Intraperitoneal adhesion; Intrauterine adhesion

-As the body moves, tissues or organs inside are normally able to shift around each other.
-This is because these tissues have slippery surfaces.
+With movement of the body, internal organs such as the bowel or uterus are normally able to shift and to slide past each other.
+This is because these tissues and organs in the abdominal cavity have smooth, slippery surfaces.
 Inflammation (swelling), surgery, or injury can cause adhesions to form and prevent this movement.
 Adhesions can occur almost anywhere in the body, including:

 Adhesions can become larger or tighter over time.
 Problems may occur if the adhesions cause an organ or body part to:

 The risk of forming adhesions is high after bowel or female organ surgeries.
 Surgery using a laparoscope is less likely to cause adhesions than open surgery.

 Other causes of adhesions in the abdomen or pelvis include:

 Adhesions in joints, tendons, or ligaments make it harder to move the joint.
 They may also cause pain.

 Adhesions in the belly (abdomen) may cause a blockage of the intestines.
 Symptoms include:

 Adhesions in the pelvis may cause long-term (chronic) pelvic pain.